 Brakes: They should be maintained properly.
 Eighteen wheeler brakes will function as long as they are not abused.
 Maladjusted brakes are the principal reason for a lengthier stopping distance.
 The brake life will be shortened if not maintained.
 It is better to connect with the manufacturer's preventive maintenance service for an optimal load carrying experience.

 Tires: They should not be over-inflated.
 Tires should be verified for correct inflation when they are cold.
 They should also be inspected for nail, stones and other foreign objects stuck in the rubber or between duals.
 It is to be ensured that the dual tires situated on any of the axle ends must have the same diameter.
 The total load on each tire should not exceed the figure specified by the manufacturer of the tire.

 Correct usage of hand-holds and steps: Extreme caution must be adopted when using hand-holds and steps.
 They are subject to environmental as well as user damage.
 Ensure that components are maintained properly.
 They should be firmly attached to the body of the truck.

 The semi-trailer manufacturer should be contacted immediately if a safety defect is found.
 You can also contact the relevant local administering authority.
 Defective trailers can prove to extremely hazardous on the road.
 Checking for safety defects must be treated as a priority exercise.

 2017 Florida I-75 Chrome Shop Truck Show.
 Better than ever.
 More trucks than I have seen in prior years.
 Business must be good!
 Great trucks and proud owners.
 Thanks owners for taking time to show off your equipment.

-Pilot Flying J offers Roadcheck advice and updates
+Pilot Flying J offers Roadcheck advice and updates on roadside service.

 “Drivers should be preparing daily for these inspections and not just this one big push,” he said.